Mohammad Sadeq Rouhani: Relationship with al-Khoei

 Rohani also claimed to own a letter written by al-Khoei praising him whilst he was at the age of fifteen.

+Both Rohani and Khoei issued fatwas against the purchase, sale and reading of the writings of prominent academic Ali Shariati.

 Relationship with the Islamic Republic

 At first, Rouhani, like most other conservative clerics, was the follower of the Islamic Revolution.
 In fact, in 1975, Rohani stood by Khomeini and condemned the Rastakhiz party, by issuing a fatwa against the party.
-In 1980, he warned the ruler of Bahrain to govern in conformance with Islamic principles or face popular overthrow, and then later stood with the Iranian backed revolution in Bahrain, led by Hadi al-Modarresi, stating "Iran may claim Bahrain again if Iraq continues claiming the three islands in the Gulf."
+In 1980, he warned the ruler of Bahrain to govern in conformance with Islamic principles or face popular overthrow, and then later stood with the Iranian backed revolution in Bahrain, led by Hadi al-Modarresi, stating "Iran may claim Bahrain again if Iraq continues claiming the three islands in the Gulf".

 Rouhani was so against the idea of Montazeri being declared Khomeini’s successor that he publicly declared Ayatollah Khomeini's government to be un-Islamic.
-He believed that a successor should be chosen by divine powers rather than an ulema of clerics.Rouhani was one of the first senior clerics to be placed under house arrest under a direct order from Ayatollah Khomeini just a few years after the Iranian revolution.
+He believed that a successor should be chosen by divine powers rather than an ulema of clerics.
+Rouhani was one of the first senior clerics to be placed under house arrest under a direct order from Ayatollah Khomeini just a few years after the Iranian revolution.

 In the year 1985, Hussein-Ali Montazeri was selected as the deputy Supreme Leader by the Assembly of Experts, to which Rouhani objected and said "the supreme religious leader of an Islamic state should not be selected by an assembly of other clerics, but rather chosen by divine powers."
 Rouhani was so angry at the selection of Montazeri that he publicly declared Khomeini's government un-Islamic, armed security forces immediately attacked his house in the middle of the night and he was put under house arrest for 15 years.

 Rouhani's Hajj Mollah Sadegh School in Qom was confiscated by the state after he was put under house arrest in 1995.
 His home was attacked again in 1995 after he had published a letter to President Rafsanjani in which he openly criticized certain governmental policies.
 His books and parts of his writings were confiscated and his youngest son, Javad, was arrested and later sentenced to three years imprisonment.
 Furthermore, Rohani was pledged “not to continue as a ‘Source of Emulation’ for his seven million followers and not to have any visitors.”

 After the fall of Saddam Hussein, Rouhani attempted to relocate to Iraq but was barred from leaving the country.
 His brother Muhammad was arrested in 1994 for insisting that the role of the clergy should be a social, not a political one and criticizing the regime for discrediting Islam.
 Muhammad died in 1997.
 A third brother, Mehdi Rohani, died in Paris in 2000.